mmbosschaert/MatCont7p2NewInitBTHom-/README.md

 It accompanies the preprint [Interplay between normal forms and center manifold reduction for homoclinic predictors near Bogdanov-Takens bifurcation](https://arxiv.org/abs/2109.12570) by M.M.
 Bosschaert. and Yu.A.
 Kuznetsov.

-The notebooks in the directory `BTnotebooks` are combined in a Jupyter Book hosted at https://mmbosschaert.github.io/MatCont7p2NewInitBTHom-/intro.html.
+The notebooks in the directory `BTnotebooks` are combined in a Jupyter Book located at https://mmbosschaert.github.io/MatCont7p2NewInitBTHom-/intro.html.